 The next day, we had a belated New Years’ Party at the Kuehmichel house.
 Aaron got some quality time with our church friends, Hannah got to have a tea party with a cluster of friends that included people from church and a slew of nieces (and a nephew) of long-long friend Sarah B. Lots of gluten-free, non-dairy vittles were also available, of course (including a giant Crock-Pot of chicken nobody seemed to notice).

-The following Friday, I got to have a bit of fun up in Benson as local Radio Celebrity Tom Becka hosted a “live” version of his show at the Pizza Shoppe.
-Tom recently had the plug pulled on his show at 1290 KOIL (and a few years earlier at 1100 KFAB), so while he’s looking for his next gig, he’s doing a podcast in lieu of actual air time and hosting “live” events like this one.
+The following Friday, I got to have a bit of fun up in Benson as local radio host Tom Becka held a “live” version of his recently-cancelled show at the Pizza Shoppe.
+Tom recently had the plug pulled at 1290 KOIL (and a few years earlier at 1100 KFAB among many other places), so while he’s looking for his next gig, he decided to try hosting a “live” event instead.
 It had the feeling of a town hall, with plenty of open mike time and back-and-forth with the audience.
-Tom had some PBL Mugs and copies of his book as door prizes, and he also had a “guest” on stage with him — Chris Scott from Politicalinsiderreport.com, a blog I had heretofore never heard of.
+Tom had some PBL Mugs and copies of his book as door prizes, and he also had a “guest” on stage with him — Chris Scott from politicalinsidersreport.com, a blog I had never heard of (and no longer exists).

-There was a fairly decent crowd, which evidently sold out after the doors opened, and it sounds like such a thing will be happening again, though perhaps not at the Pizza Shoppe.
-That’s a bit of a shame, as the pizza buffet was definitely a draw for me.
+There was a fairly decent crowd, and every seat was filled sometime after the doors opened.
+It sounds like Tom might be planning a second event sometime in the future, though perhaps not at the Pizza Shoppe.
+That’s a bit of a shame, as the pizza was definitely a draw for me.
 I hadn’t been able to have a slice of my Round Table since 88 Improv’s last show back in 2013.

 The dawn of a new year is upon us again, and that means living it up during that brief week between Christmas and New Years when nobody’s really ready to go back to work.